 Glassdoor is another leading job board site with a lot of remote work opportunities also available.
 Glassdoor provides some extra benefits like being able to fill out your profile and upload your resume so that employers can easily find and contact you, but they also have useful insights to prepare for interviews.

-You can also use their salary calculators to see how much people with similar positions based where you are (or remote) are earning.
+You can also use their salary calculators to see how much people with similar positions based on where you are (or remote) are earning.

 Like Indeed, you can find remote work in just about any industry on Glassdoor.

 Crossover provides remote work jobs from vetted companies and startups that are growing at a rapid pace.
-While they don’t have the largest job offering, you can find positions in development, marketing, business growth, with many high paid remotes on offer.
+While they don’t have the largest job offering, you can find positions in development, marketing, business growth, with many high-paid remotes on offer.

 As the name suggests, on Working Nomads you can find remote jobs for Digital Working Nomads.
 You can find thousands of remote jobs that you can do from your home or anywhere in the world.
 Jobs like Data Analysts, English Transcription Editors, Senior Backend Engineers, Psychiatrists, High School Math Experts, and much more.